dbankier/TiShadow/README.md

 TiShadow App
 ------------

 The app is built using [Appcelerator](http://www.appcelerator.com/)'s Titanium.

-**NEW**

-TiShadow App now requires the following:

- * Some native zip modules what are included in the app/modules directory.
-Install these as you would any native module.
-Please see the README file there.

 **TiShadow NO LONGER REQUIRES A CUSTOM SDK**

+TiShadow App uses some third-party native modules - see the end of the README.

-~~Since the TiShadow app is not _yet_ in the App Store or Google Play~~, clone the code and run/install as you would any Titanium project.
+Since the TiShadow app is not in the App Store ~~or Google Play~`, clone the code and run/install as you would any Titanium project.